IgorShadurin/aptos-memes/README.md

-# Meme My News
+# Meme News Factory

 A web application for creating and sharing memes based on news headlines.
-Meme My News provides an easy-to-use meme generator with template selection and AI-assisted text generation.
+Meme News Factory provides an easy-to-use meme generator with template selection and AI-assisted text generation.

 ## Features